Italian fascism: Aftermath of World War II

-Bella ciao (/it/; "Goodbye beautiful") is an Italian folk song modified and adopted as an anthem of the Italian resistance movement by the partisans who opposed nazism and fascism, and fought against the occupying forces of Nazi Germany, who were allied with the fascist and collaborationist Italian Social Republic between 1943 and 1945 during the Italian Civil War.
+Bella ciao (/it/; "Goodbye beautiful") is an Italian folk song modified and adopted as an anthem of the Italian resistance movement by the partisans who opposed Nazism and fascism, and fought against the occupying forces of Nazi Germany, who were allied with the fascist and collaborationist Italian Social Republic (RSI) between 1943 and 1945 during the Italian Civil War.
 Versions of this Italian anti-fascist song continue to be sung worldwide as a hymn of freedom and resistance.
 As an internationally known hymn of freedom, it was intoned at many historic and revolutionary events.
 The song originally aligned itself with Italian partisans fighting against Nazi German occupation troops, but has since become to merely stand for the inherent rights of all people to be liberated from tyranny.